pkutaj/pkutaj.github.io/_posts/2020-02-02-PS-Session-setup.md

 ---
 layout: post
-title: PS > on sessions
+title: PowerShell > on sessions
 ---
 ## the case
 the question is, how to setup and dispose a PS session